tier4/scenario_simulator_v2/.github/PULL_REQUEST_TEMPLATE.md

 > If the developer is aware of the existence of such problems or limitations, describe them in detail.

 > The problems or limitation should be listed as an Issue on Github and a link to it should be provided in this section.

+> If there are no known limitations that you can think of, delete this section.